PERSONAL INJURY LAWYER

 You could get a better idea of your case’s value if you understand how a jury in California will calculate noneconomic damages.
 Noneconomic damages are not as easy to measure as economic.
 The most common method of calculation is to multiply the amount of economic damages by a number on a scale of one to five.
 The number will represent the severity of your injuries.
 A permanently disabling brain injury, for example, may receive the multiplier five, while a single broken bone may receive one or two.

 The other common method is a per diem (per day) calculation.
 The courts will look at how long a qualified physician expects your injuries to last.
 Then, they will assign a daily rate of noneconomic pay per day of your recovery.
 This daily rate is typically close to what you would earn in a day’s worth of wages.
 Find out what you could receive in compensation for the costs of all your physical, emotional and financial damages by discussing your case with a personal injury attorney.
-A truck accident lawyer will know how to maximize your recovery award.
+A truck accident lawyer in Sacramento will know how to maximize your recovery award.